Jessica Jackson Hutchins at the Timothy Taylor Gallery

 Blending disciplines is quite new – for those of you who do not know, it’s a neat trick Hutchins has taken some little known work done before the birth of Christ.
 Elevating plinth making to a discipline may be the show’s great achievement.
 “Hutchins is an archaeologist, one who excavates the present.”
 Bill Woodrow was confronted with the following problem in the late 70s – to excavate one needs to find at least half buried.
 Woodrow took this to a self-deprecating extreme by submerging telephones in concrete.
 Hutchins, however, only manages to dwell on her own ponderous presence.

-Jessica Jackson Hutchins is at the Timothy Taylor Gallery until 8th March 2014, for further information visit here.
+Jessica Jackson Hutchins is at the Timothy Taylor Gallery until 8th March 2014.
+For further information visit the gallery’s website here.